Text by CLOT Magazine

-Jason Sharp is a saxophonist and electro-acoustic composer whose increasing focus on solo work since 2015 has yielded a unique corpus of music that fuses technology and the human body.
+Jason Sharp is a saxophonist and electroacoustic composer whose increasing focus on solo work since 2015 has yielded a unique corpus of music that fuses technology and the human body.
 Sharp blends a mastery of extended saxophone technique with customized microphones and electronics that translate his horn, breath and physical pulse into an array of triggers, samples and modular synthesis – resulting in formidable, visceral, highly evocative, and unfailingly musical works of electroacoustic biofeedback.

-Working with the film emulsion made sense to me, with hand-painting and chemical treatment, to get closer to my material and an intuitive symbiosis with the music.
-I used a film/video hybrid process, strongly inspired by the work of Al Razutis, a uniquely amazing multimedia artist and pioneer of the film/video hybrid process in the 70s (actually based in British Columbia).
-I was very happy that Jason was receptive to my process and I did the best I could to visually translate the complexity and beauty of this album.”.
+Working with the film emulsion made sense with hand-painting and chemical treatment to get closer to my material and an intuitive symbiosis with the music.
+I used a film/video hybrid process strongly inspired by the work of Al Razutis, a uniquely amazing multimedia artist and pioneer of the film/video hybrid process in the 70s (actually based in British Columbia).
+I was thrilled that Jason was receptive to my approach, and I did my best to translate this album’s complexity and beauty visually.

-The Turning Centre Of A Still World is a singular sonic exploration of human-machine calibration, interaction, expression and biofeedback.
+The Turning Centre Of A Still World is a sonic exploration of human-machine calibration, interaction, expression and biofeedback.
 These immersive, intensive, widescreen electronic compositions would sit comfortably as a masterful and stellar contribution to the space/sci-fi/synth soundtrack genre, owing to their overall sound palette and oceanic scope.
 But this is ultimately deeper, grittier, earthier stuff – pulsing with terrestrial granularity, charting subterranean geographies of the heart and soul.
-Dalhous’ Marc Dall gives some insights on the album.
+Dalhous’ Marc Dall gives some insights into the album.